2021 NFL Playoffs scores, bracket for Divisional Round weekend games

 The 2021 NFL Playoffs are underway and Super Bowl 55 is right around the corner!
-Here are the final scores, results and updated bracket for the Divisional round.
+Here are the final scores, results and updated bracket for the Divisional round weekend.
 Check out the full 2021 NFL playoff schedule here.

-2021 NFL Divisional Round Schedule (Click here to follow each game live)
+2021 NFL Divisional Round Scores (Click here to follow each game live)

 Saturday, January 16